oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 The good news is that once the target is defined and the browser interaction decided, the rest of the code should be similar across all platforms.
 This is thanks to the shared responsibility with a security platform's hosted login experience and a standardized authorization specification.
 The job of the developer is to securely provide a platform-preferred browser experience for the user and direct them to the OAuth authorize endpoint.
 Once the user has authenticated, the browser is closed, and an auth code is captured in client code to be exchanged for tokens behind the scenes.
 With tokens in hand, user authorization can be passed to all other backend cloud platforms; providing a centralized, and secure, identity security design that drastically simplifies the implementation effort.

+With a build target in mind, lets look at how to code this in Unity.

 ## Create the Project

 First, if you have not already done so, create a new project from `Unity Hub` with the `3D` template.

 {% img blog/unity-webgl-playfab-authorization/1_NewProject.png alt:"New Project" width:"800" %}{: .center-image }

 Next, configure the Playfab Unity SDK and Editor Extensions using the [Unity Quickstart](https://docs.microsoft.com/en-us/gaming/playfab/sdks/unity3d/quickstart) provided by PlayFab.

 {% img blog/unity-webgl-playfab-authorization/2_Playfab.png alt:"PlayFab" width:"800" %}{: .center-image }